The College Admissions Scandal

 The College Admissions Scandal is a 2019 TV film that aired on Lifetime as part of its "Ripped from the Headlines" feature film.
 The film is based on the 2019 college admissions bribery scandal and stars Penelope Ann Miller, Mia Kirshner, and Michael Shanks.
 It tells a fictional account of the event that involves two fictional characters.

 Premise

 Caroline DeVere (Penelope Ann Miller) and Bethany Slade (Mia Kirshner) are two wealthy mothers.
 Caroline is an interior designer and Bethany owns a financial services firm.
-When they want their teenagers to get into a college, they resort to paying Rick Singer (Michael Shanks) to get them in.
+When they want their teenagers to get into an elite college, they resort to paying Rick Singer (Michael Shanks) to get them in.